davewsmith/django42_play/README.md

     vagrant up

-setup up an Ubuntu 20.04 VM, and does the needful for installing Django 4.2.7 in a virtual environment.
+This build an Ubuntu 20.04 VM, and does the needful for installing Django 4.2.7 in a virtual environment.

-## Running
+Copy `env.template` to `.env` and fill it out.

+Then

     vagrant ssh
     cd /vagrant
     . venv/bin/activate
-    cd play
-    ./manage.py runserver

 ## Additional Setup

-Start the project.
-(Already done an merged.)

-    ./manage.py startproject play

 Run migrations.
-This'll create `play/db.sqlite3`
+This'll create `play/db.sqlite3` if it's not there yet.

     ./manage.py migrate